-For completeness, and also because we will revisit this issue from an iconic perspective in Section 5.2,, we mention an important instance of Visibility discovered by Wilbur (2003) in the aspectual domain.
+Cases of Visibility are not limited to the domains of reference (as in Section 2) and contextdependency (as in Section 3.1).
+Wilbur 2003 argued that sign language makes visible the logical structure of verbs - and coined the term 'Event Visibility' to lable her main hypothesis.
+To introduce it, a bit of background is needed.
 Semanticists traditionally classify event descriptions as telic if they apply to events that have a natural endpoint determined by that description, and they call them atelic otherwise.
 John spotted Mary and John built the house have such a natural endpoint - the point at which John spotted Mary and completed the house, respectively; John knew Mary and John danced lack such a natural endpoint and are thus atelic.
-As summarized in Rothstein 2004, "the standard test for telicity is the use of temporal modification: $in \alpha time$ modifies telic VPs and $for \alpha time$ modifies atelic VPs as in [(45)]":
+As summarized in Rothstein 2004, "the standard test for telicity is the use of temporal modification: in $\alpha$ time modifies telic VPs and for $\alpha$ time modifies atelic VPs as in [(45)]":

 - (45) a.
-John knew Mary for years/in a year. - b.
-John danced for hours/in an hour. - c.
-John spotted Mary in a few minutes/for a few minutes. - d.
-John built the house in a few weeks/for a few weeks."
+John knew Mary for years/\in a year. - b.
+John danced for hours/\in an hour. - c.
+John spotted Mary in a few minutes/\for a few minutes. - d.
+John built the house in a few weeks/\for a few weeks."

-Remarkably, Wilbur 2003 suggested that the distinction between telic and atelic predicates is often realized overtly in ASL.
+Now Wilbur's hypothesis is that the distinction between telic and atelic predicates is often realized overtly in ASL.
 In Wilbur and Malaia's (2008) words, the observation was that